ministryofjustice/moj_slotpicker/CONTRIBUTING.md

 ## Git workflow ##

-- Pull requests must contain a succint, clear summary of what the user need is driving this feature change.
+- Pull requests must contain a succint, clear summary of what the user need is driving this feature change
 - Follow the GDS [Git styleguide](https://github.com/alphagov/styleguides/blob/master/git.md)
 - Make a feature branch
 - Ensure your branch contains logical atomic commits before sending a pull request